 Certificates may be received at the health department after completing the Death section of the Application For A Vital Record and providing a valid picture ID.
-The fees are $13.00 for the first certificate and $10.00 for each additional certificate.
+The fees are $14.00 for the first certificate and $11.00 for each additional certificate.
 Sample forms are provided for information only and may be obtained at the Butler County Health Department.
 Certificates are usually available within 10 minutes of completing the request.
-Death certificates are not available locally for deaths due to accident, homicide or suicide.

 Certificates can also be requested from the health department by mail.
 Applicants must complete the Death section and the bottom section of the application.
 Mailed applications must be notarized by a notary public and enclosed with a self-addressed stamped envelope.

 Not all Death Certificates are available at the local health department due to various reasons.
 In the event you cannot obtain at the local office, you may contact the following:

 Bureau of Vital Records